The Map With No Streets

 That’s what the work looks like when it’s done.

-Most things in life are moveable.
-But the settled ones aren’t.
-And until we’ve figured out which is which, we’ll keep negotiating away pieces of ourselves just to hold onto connections that maybe weren’t meant to last.
+Most things are negotiable.
+The things we’ve bled to figure out aren’t.
+And until we know which is which, we’ll keep trading pieces of ourselves to hold onto connections that weren’t built to last.

-The people stay in your life know the real you — and that’s the only foundation worth building on.
+The people who stick around know the real version of us.
+That’s the only foundation worth building on.

-Not being yourself around people you want to build a life with?
+Not being ourselves around the people we want to build a life with?
 That’s a prison with no visible bars.

 What’s one thing that’s genuinely non-negotiable for you?